 No more feeling guilty and it still tastes amazing.

 So I did it, I came up with a completely real food version of our favorite.
-You’re welcome!
+You're welcome!
+Now you can make real food versions of any flavor dump cake with my versatile dump cake recipe.

 A great way to keep rhubarb for baking all year long is to chop it up and freeze it in a plastic freezer bag or freezable container.